 Journal export output in QLDB

-An Amazon QLDB journal export job writes two manifest files in addition to the Amazon Ion data objects containing your journal blocks.
-These are all saved in the Amazon Simple Storage Service (Amazon S3) bucket that you provided in your export request.
+An Amazon QLDB journal export job writes two manifest files in addition to the data objects that contain your journal blocks.
+These are all saved in the Amazon S3 bucket that you provided in your export request.
 The following sections describe the format and contents of each output object.

 Manifest files